Franchise Law in New Jersey: We Protect and Advise the Franchisee

 TESTIMONIAL

 Fred has been my attorney since I started my business in 2003.
-He is always very helpful and has handled several business and personal matters for me.
+He is always invaluable and has handled several business and personal matters for me.
 I highly recommend Fred.

 – Wayne Sos